-Stewardship EventsThe four 2017 Stewardship events will be held on Jan 14, April 1, July 8, and on October's No Ivy Day.
-Mark your calendars!
+Stewardship EventsFour stewardship events were held in 2017: Jan 14, April 1, July 8, and on October's No Ivy Day.
+No events were held in 2018.

 Past Stewardship EventsMany Ivy Pulls, Plantings, and cleanups were held prior to FoRVNA formation.
-We don't have a list of them here yet.
+We don't have a list of them (yet).
 This page is a list going back in time.

 Saturday, April 1, 2017 — 9am-Noon — Native Plantings and Trail MaintenanceThis resulted in the closing of Trail 4, beyond where Trail 5 came into it.

 Saturday, March 11, 2017 — Native PlantingWe had a good turn out, some directly from PP&R website, some via SOLV site, and a group of students from L&C College.
 Nick Sweeney & Son from South Burlingame was there, as were a number of family/kid teams.
 Before we even set out, a Kinglet was spotted just inside the natural area!